Fasting is the oldest and best known of all health interventions – if you’re unwell you don’t feel like eating!

 Window IF: This is eating all meals within a short window of time.
 The best average time-frame for the days meals is 8 hours, with no (or very little) food for the remaining 16 hours.
 For example starting the day with a hot drink (yes, coffee works), having a breakfast anytime up to mid-morning, then a good meal within 7 or 8 hours (plus a small snack between if needed).
 The last food eaten should be at least 3 hours before bedtime.

 The Window IF is a better routine.
-Gently increasing the duration of the fast from the usual night time sleep of 8 hours up to a period of 16 or 17 hours, while gradually replacing carbohydrate with healthy fats supports natural detoxification pathways to manage heavy metals or chemicals which are released from fat cells as they are depleted.
+Gently increasing the duration of the fast from the usual night time sleep of 8 hours up to a period of 16 or 17 hours, while gradually replacing carbohydrate with healthy fats supports natural detoxification to manage heavy metals or chemicals as they’re released from fat cells.

-It’s best ensure good nourishment by counting macronutrients especially protein so that you’re well fed each day regardless of how short the IF Window.
+It’s most important to ensure good nourishment by counting macronutrients especially protein and fats so that you’re well fed each day regardless of how short the IF Window.

-Intermittent Fasting certainly isn’t binge eating and starving.
-It becomes an easy and satisfying routine with enormous benefit.
+Intermittent Fasting isn’t binge eating and starving.
+It’s an easy and satisfying routine with enormous benefit.